AnnaDK/Cook-Book/README.md

   Name of the recipe.<br>
   Ingredients: list of ingredients for the current recipe.<br>
-  Category: one of three existing.<br>
+  Category: one of three existing on the website.<br>
   Instruction.<br>
   Source: link to the website where the recipe was found. (not required)<br>
   'Edit' button opens a form where a user can edit a recipe.<br>